AhmedMorsy95/Graphics_Assignment1/README.md

  * m it displays letter M
 ## Compiling the project
 1. make sure you configured openGL and GLUT on your pc.
-2. open the terminal and type make.
+2. open the terminal at the project directory and type make.